How Port Logistics Affect the Safety of a Vessel's Crew

 Activities performed at port can include:

 - Ship repair and maintenance

-Typically, a port operator has contracted with the port authority to manage and optimize the flow of cargo at a port.
-They coordinate between ships, trucks, trains, and other transportation to keep traffic flowing smoothly at the port.
-Port management is responsible for coordinating the many moving parts of a port, including tugboats, warehouses, anchorage, cargo transfer, and many other processes.
+Typically, a port operator has contracted with the port authority to manage the flow of cargo at a port.
+They coordinate between ships, trucks, trains, and other transportation to keep traffic flowing smoothly.
+Port management is responsible for coordinating various moving parts, including tugboats, warehouses, anchorage, cargo transfer, and other processes.

-The safety of everyone at the port must take propriety over the speed of operations.
-All personnel from dockworkers to crane operators, truck drivers to helicopter pilots must be careful at a port, to avoid any accidents.
-If management fails to diligently direct any of these activities, crewmembers may face injuries or worse when their vessels arrive in port.
-Vessels may collide, cargo may be dropped, and machinery may break down if proper care isn't taken.
+The safety of everyone at the port must take priority over the speed of operations.
+All personnel, from dockworkers to crane operators, truck drivers to helicopter pilots, must be careful to avoid any accidents while conducting business at port.
+If management fails to diligently direct any of these activities, crew members could suffer serious accidents (or worse) when their vessels arrive in port.
+Vessels collide, cargo gets dropped, and machinery breaks down without proper care.

 Steps to increase port safety include:

-- Ensure that all emergency items are easily accessible and stocked, including first aid supplies, lifejackets, and fire extinguishers
+- Ensure emergency items are easily accessible and stocked, including first aid supplies, lifejackets, and fire extinguishers.

-- Maintain realistic goals for completion of tasks and mount of cargo which can be handled
+- Maintain realistic goals for completion and the amount of cargo that can be handled.